nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 Note that your node's public identity key is displayed during startup, you can use it to identify your node in the list.

 ### Bond via the CLI (power users)
-If you want to bond your mix node via the CLI, then check out the [relevant section in the Nym CLI](https://nymtech.net/docs/tools/nym-cli.html#bond-a-mix-node) docs.
+If you want to bond your Mix Node via the CLI, then check out the [relevant section in the Nym CLI](https://nymtech.net/docs/tools/nym-cli.html#bond-a-mix-node) docs.

 ## Node Families

-Node family involves setting up a group of mix nodes that work together to provide greater privacy and security for network communications.
+Node family involves setting up a group of Mix Nodes that work together to provide greater privacy and security for network communications.
 This is achieved by having the nodes in the family share information and routes, creating a decentralized network that makes it difficult for third parties to monitor or track communication traffic.

 ### Create a Node Family

-To create a Node family, you will need to install and configure multiple mix nodes, and then use the CLI to link them together into a family.
+To create a Node family, you will need to install and configure multiple Mix Nodes, and then use the CLI to link them together into a family.
 Once your Node family is up and running, you can use it to route your network traffic through a series of nodes, obscuring the original source and destination of the communication.

 You can use either `nym-cli` which can be downloaded from the [release page](https://github.com/nymtech/nym/releases) or compiling `nyxd`.